-- 131. The CIF sets out the overarching criteria for judging the quality of teaching, learning and assessment. - 132.
-Inspectors will make a judgement on the effectiveness of teaching, learning and assessment in school by evaluating the extent to which: - teachers and other staff have consistently high expectations of what each pupil can achieve, including the most able and the disadvantaged - teachers and other staff have a secure understanding of the age group they are working with and have relevant subject knowledge that is detailed and communicated well to pupils - assessment information is gathered from looking at what pupils already know, understand and can do, and is informed by their parents/previous providers as appropriate - assessment information is used to plan appropriate teaching and learning strategies, including to identify pupils who are falling behind in their learning or who need additional support, enabling pupils to make good progress and achieve well - except in the case of the very young, pupils understand how to improve as a result of useful feedback, written or oral, from teachers and parents/carers understand how pupils should improve and how they can contribute to this - the school's engagement with parents, carers and employers helps them to understand how children and learners are doing in relation to the standards expected and what they need to do to improve - equality of opportunity and recognition of diversity are promoted through teaching and learning - English, mathematics and the skills necessary to function as an economically active member of British society are promoted through teaching and learning.
+- 156. The CIF sets out the overarching criteria for judging the quality of teaching, learning and assessment. - 157.
+Inspectors will make a judgement on the effectiveness of teaching, learning and assessment in school by evaluating the extent to which: - 158. teachers and other staff have consistently high expectations of what each pupil can achieve, including disadvantaged pupils and the most able - 159. teachers and other staff have a secure understanding of the age group they are working with and have relevant subject knowledge that is detailed and communicated well to pupils - 160. assessment information is gathered from looking at what pupils already know, understand and can do, and is informed by their parents/previous providers as appropriate - 161. assessment information is used to plan appropriate teaching and learning strategies, including to identify pupils who are falling behind in their learning or who need additional support, enabling pupils to make good progress and achieve well

+- 162. except in the case of the very young, pupils understand how to improve as a result of useful feedback, written or oral, from teachers - 163. the school's engagement with parents and employers helps them to understand how children and learners are doing in relation to the standards expected and what they need to do to improve - 164. equality of opportunity and recognition of diversity are promoted through teaching and learning - 165.
+English, mathematics and the skills necessary to function as an economically active member of British society are promoted through teaching and learning.